cherenkov-plenoscope/merlict_c89/README.md

 ```

 in your sources.
 Thats it. :checkered_flag:
+Build and inspect the unit-tests to see a minimal example.

-## Your Buildsystem
+### Your Buildsystem
 Merlict is structured into pairs of ```merlict_c89/mli*.h```, and ```merlict_c89/mli*.c``` files which you can put into your buildsystem if you want to.

-However, in my projects the 'single header / single source' approach, where all sources are build over again from scratch for each executable, was always faster.
+In my projects, the 'single header / single source' approach, where all sources are build over again from scratch for each executable, was always faster.

 # Interface